thirstycode/Raspi-output-catcher/README.md

 # Raspi-output-catcher
 ## Followings are the outputs of raspi :
+-	01:24:18 PM 29 08 --> total users unfollowed from angelinajolie143 - 100
+-	01:22:39 PM 29 08 --> More following detected for angelinajolie143.
+Starting unfollow process
 -	01:19:47 PM 29 08 --> total users unfollowed from realshrutihaasan - 100
 -	01:19:08 PM 29 08 --> posted with username manushi.chillar.insta
 -	01:19:07 PM 29 08 --> posted with username realshrutihaasan